Skip to main content

 Purpose

 To establish utilization standards for emergency notification and the issuance of timely warnings at the University of Dayton.
-This policy includes policy statements required by the U.S. Department of Education in the Handbook for Campus Safety and Security Reporting and which are a required element of the annual Campus Security and Fire Safety Report.
+This policy includes policy statements required by the U.S. Department of Education in the Clery appendix of the Federal Student Aid handbook and which are a required element of the annual Campus Security and Fire Safety Report.

 Scope